jonnilundy/wedeploy.com/ui/src/pages/blog/the-first-wedeploy-hack-day-in-madrid.md

 **We could feel the excitement in the office as the day drew near.**

-I mean honestly, who can pass up the opportunity to take a day to stop your day-to-day tasks and just play around with whatever creative dev project you want.
+I mean honestly, who can pass up the opportunity of a free day to play around with whatever creative dev project you want?

 But what were the rules?
 For this event, we simply asked each team to use WeDeploy in their projects.
 Other than that, they could build whatever they wanted in the nine hours available.